Oris: The Swiss Watch Statute

+Despite continuing commercial success with pin-lever escapments, Oris took action against the Watch Statute, in order to enable the company to adopt the more accurate and durable lever escapement.
+In 1956 the company’s General Manager Oscar Herzog hired a young lawyer by the name of Dr Rolf Portmann who spent his first 10 years at the company campaigning to reverse the Watch Statute.
+Subsequently, the Watch Statute was gradually liberalised until it was abolished in 1971.
+Oris was then allowed to make Swiss lever escapement watches, its first being the automatic Calibre 645, followed shortly by the Calibre 652 movement, which was awarded full chronometer certification, the highest distinction for accuracy, by the Observatoire Astronomique et Chronométrique.

+War Years and Beyond

 In 1936, Oris opened its own dial factory in Biel/Bienne.
 By that time, the company produced almost every element of its watch and clock products in-house.
 Oris introduced its signature pilot’s watch in 1938, the so-called Big Crown.
 The collection takes its name from the watch’s oversized crown, employed as an aid to pilots who adjust their watches while wearing leather gloves.
 Variations on this watch are still produced today.

-During the Second World War, Oris’s distribution network beyond Switzerland was reduced significantly.
+During the Second World War, Oris’s distribution network beyond Switzerland was reduced significantly, due to decreased consumer demand as well as export and production limitations imposed by the government.
 To keep business alive, the company started manufacturing alarm clocks.
-With the end of the war, the company expanded again.
+Throughout the War, production of alarm clocks overshadowed wristwatches.